New US military aid package to Ukraine expected to be worth around $1 billion - KESQ

 By Natasha Bertrand and Alex Marquardt, CNN

-(CNN) — The Biden administration is preparing a new aid package for Ukraine that is expected to be worth around $1 billion, multiple sources familiar with the matter told CNN, and is set to be approved by President Joe Biden after the Senate passes a new foreign aid funding bill as soon as Tuesday afternoon.
+(CNN) — The Biden administration is preparing a new aid package for Ukraine that is expected to be worth around $1 billion, multiple sources familiar with the matter told CNN.

+The Senate passed the legislation Tuesday night, sending it to the White House for Biden’s signature as soon as Wednesday.

 In briefings to Congress in recent weeks, administration officials have indicated that the US will likely send Ukraine long-range ATACMS, or Army Tactical Missile Systems, for the first time as part of the new aid package, three of the sources said.